 After you reach out, we will talk together over the phone for a free 15 minute consultation to see if we have a good fit for art therapy together.
 If not, I am happy to refer you out to other qualified therapists in the area who might be able to serve you.

-I am trained in art therapy and also fully trained in clinical mental health counseling.
+I use an integrated therapeutic approach with my clients, combining different theories and approaches.
 I offer individualized care in each session, with the creative process supporting you.
 I can be reached via phone at 1-802-613-0764

 Is art therapy covered by insurance?
 YES.
 I accept Vermont Medicaid and Vermont BC/BS with a possible co-pay.
 If I am out-of network, insurance companies will often reimburse you partially or fully for your sessions.
 Contacting your insurance company directly beforehand to see if mental health services are covered is recommended.
 If you prefer to pay out-of-pocket, I offer out-of-pocket service for a 60 minute session for $110.
 I accept cash, credit cards, and local checks.
 I have a late cancellation (less than 24 hours) and no-show fee of $110.
 This is so that I may have time to fit in other clients who would like to be seen, and insurance companies do not reimburse for cancellations for any reason.
 I am able to offer a sliding scale upon request and need.
 Payments and copayments are due at time of service.

 Please note I am not a crisis clinician and cannot respond to a crisis through email.
 If you need immediate assistance please call the Counseling Service of Addison County's Emergency Team at 1-802-388-7641 or your local emergency services.